 Patent Prosecution Highway (PPH) – Fast Track Examination of Patent Applications

 There is significant redundancy in the prosecution of patent applications around the world, as many patent practitioners are well aware.
 A patent might take anything from 2 to 5 years to be granted.
 There are numerous ideas and methods for expediting this procedure and obtaining a patent in less time.
-The greatest strategy to lessen the likelihood of a delay in patent approval is to be extremely thorough with the processes like Patentability Search, Patent Prior Art Search, Patent Validity Search, and Patent Drafting.
-Rather than attempting to do it yourself, it is generally preferable to look for IP Consulting firms for professional assistance.

 While there are numerous strategies to speed up the patent prosecution, Patent Prosecution Highway or PPH remains a top choice.
 The PPH shorten its time for matching applications to be examined at participating intellectual property offices.